-Before we go into the recommended configuration, let’s explore one of the most frequently asked questions – should one get an iMac or a Mac Pro for photography needs?
+Before we go into the recommended configuration, let’s explore one of the most frequently asked questions – should one get an iMac, iMac Pro or a Mac Pro for photography needs?

 1) iMac vs Mac Pro

-Let’s take a look at the performance comparison of my now outdated iMac Retina, with the following specifications:
+Let’s take a look at the performance comparison of a pretty outdated iMac Retina, with the following specifications:

-I purchased mine for a really good deal when B&H was running a killer $400 promotion earlier this year.
-As you can see, with a 3.5 Ghz Intel Core i5 and AMD Radeon R9 M290X, this is a pretty average build by today’s standards.
-I purchased mine with 8 GB of RAM and upgraded it to 32 GB (more on that below), so I cannot complain about its performance – both Lightroom and Photoshop run perfectly fine, even when doing more processor-intensive tasks stitching panoramas.
-I would still use my high-end PC for heavy processing work, but for everyday tasks, this machine runs really well.
+I purchased mine for a really good deal a few years back when B&H was running a killer promotion.
+As you can see it has a 3.5 Ghz Intel Core i5 and AMD Radeon R9 M290X, which is an outdated configuration by 2018 standards.
+However, that’s not the point – what I wanted to show in this demonstration, is how a desktop-grade CPU can beat an older workstation class CPU in applications like Photoshop and Lightroom due to its strengths in single core performance.
+I purchased mine with 8 GB of RAM and upgraded it to 32 GB (more on that below), which is something I would recommend everyone to do in order to save even more money.
+While I would use my high-end PC for heavy processing work, this machine runs pretty well for everyday tasks, including working in Photoshop and Lightroom.

 1.1) Single-Core vs Multi-Core Performance

 Look at that – for Single-Core tasks, my iMac with an i5 CPU easily beats the high-end Mac Pro!
 Where the Mac Pro obviously stands out, is its Multi-Core performance.
-The funny thing is, Adobe really sucks at utilizing all CPU cores for both Lightroom and Photoshop, so at the end of the day, if that’s all you do, Multi-Core performance won’t matter!
-I would personally recommend to go for faster Single-Core performance CPUs with higher operating frequency, than a powerful Multi-Core machine.
-The only case where Lightroom is able to correctly use more cores is during the Export operation, so if you do a lot of that, then you will benefit a bit more from a Mac Pro.
+The funny thing is, even today in 2018, Adobe still really sucks at utilizing all CPU cores for both Lightroom and Photoshop, so at the end of the day, if that’s all you do, Multi-Core performance won’t matter all that much for day-to-day editing needs!
+I would personally recommend to go for faster Single-Core performance CPUs with higher operating frequency and the latest generation Intel CPU, than an outdated Multi-Core machine.
+The only case where Lightroom is able to utilize more cores is during the Export operation, so if you do a lot of that, then you will benefit a bit more from a Mac Pro.
 But come on – how much exporting do you really do and how often?
-When my wife exports images from Lightroom for her wedding clients, she starts the process and goes to sleep.
-If there are multiple weddings, she starts multiple export processes.
-It does not matter how long the process takes, as long as all the files are there in the morning.
+When I need to export a lot of images from Lightroom, I start the process and leave my computer, knowing that it will take a lot of time anyway.
+If I need to export a lot of images in a shorter period of time, I start multiple export processes, which pushes more computer resources towards the export.

-So at the end of the day, for your day to day editing work, your best bet is to get a fast modern-generation CPU that will perform extremely well on a single core, which both Intel’s i5 and i7 CPUs will be able to satisfy.
+So at the end of the day, for your day-to-day editing work, your best bet is to get a fast modern-generation CPU that will perform extremely well on a single core, which both Intel’s i5 and i7 CPUs should be able to satisfy.

 1.2) GPU Performance